-Figure 7 shows the number of individuals hospitalized in Michigan with asbestosis and silicosis from 1990 to 2015.
+Figure 7 shows the number of individuals hospitalized in Michigan with asbestosis and silicosis from 1990 to 2016.
 Repeat admissions of the same individual within each calendar year are excluded from these counts of inpatient Hospital Discharge Data (HDC).
 For most of these patients, pneumoconiosis was not the primary discharge diagnosis listed on the discharge record.
-From 1993 to 2006, there has been a steady increase in the number of hospitalizations for asbestosis; from 2007-2015 the large increase in reports is due to the availability of additional secondary discharge diagnosis codes from up to six secondary codes through 2006 to up to 29 secondary diagnosis codes beginning in 2007 (Figure 7).
-The horizontal red line in Figure 7 for 2007 - 2015 shows that the number of asbestosis cases would have decreased if only up to six secondary discharge diagnoses had continued to be used.
+From 1993 to 2006, there has been a steady increase in the number of hospitalizations for asbestosis; from 2007-2016 the large increase in reports is due to the availability of additional secondary discharge diagnosis codes from up to six secondary codes through 2006 to up to 29 secondary diagnosis codes beginning in 2007 (Figure 7).
+The horizontal red line in Figure 7 for 2007 - 2016 shows that the number of asbestosis cases would have decreased if only up to six secondary discharge diagnoses had continued to be used.

 Regulations to control asbestos exposure were not promulgated until the early 1970s and were not widely implemented until the 1980s.
-Given the 25year or greater latency period from the time of first exposure to the development of asbestos-related radiographic changes, the cases being identified now represent exposures from these earlier less-regulated years.
-The trend we are seeing in Michigan is consistent with national data published in the NIOSH 2014 eWorld publication: Work-Related Lung Disease Surveillance System (eWorld), refer to the section on Asbestosis at: http://wwwn.cdc.gov/eWoRLD.
+Given the 25-year or greater latency period from the time of first exposure to the development of asbestos-related radiographic changes, the cases being identified now represent exposures from these earlier less-regulated years.
+The trend we are seeing in Michigan is consistent with national data published by NIOSH through 2014.
 [4]

 Payment source from the Michigan Health and Hospital Association (MHA) is the source of data displayed in Figure 8.
 Medicare is the primary payment source for hospitalizations for these dust diseases of the lung.
 WC insurance is very rarely the source of payment, which is consistent with previous reports in both Michigan and New Jersey that the majority of patients with pneumoconiosis never apply for WC insurance.
-[1,5] It should be noted that if the anticipated payment source was initially Workers' Compensation but then changed to a non -work-related payment source, the record in the MHA file would still indicate the initial source after the patient was discharged, or vice-versa.
+[1,5] It should be noted that if the anticipated payment source was initially Workers' Compensation but then changed to a non-work-related payment source, the record in the MHA file would still indicate the initial source after the patient was discharged, or vice-versa.
 Again, for this discharge data of payment source, there is increased availability of secondary discharge diagnosis codes since 2007.

-FIGURE 7 Hospital Discharges of Inpatients with Asbestosis & Silicosis in Michigan: 1990 - 2006 & 2007 - 2015
+FIGURE 7 Hospital Discharges of Inpatients with Asbestosis & Silicosis in Michigan: 1990 - 2006 & 2007 - 2016